 So what’s the solution?

 If I have to fight a criminal, I will do it with my bare hands, my pepper spray, or my expandable baton.
-I will not use my Taser.
+I will generally not use my Taser unless those other options are ineffective.
 I think it’s simply too risky given the science we now understand and the political environment in which police officers now work.

-The only time I will use my Taser is in a situation where I have a lethal force cover officer and would otherwise be required to use my firearm to stop the attack.
+There are only a few situations where I will use my Taser at work.
+One is where I have a lethal force cover officer and would otherwise be required to use my firearm to stop the attack.